The Carolina Asthma & Allergy Center Pollen and Mold Counter will return February 15, 2020.

 If you or a loved one deal with allergies and/or asthma related to scented candles, then follow these steps to enjoy a happy and fragrant holiday season:

 Holiday eating can be a huge risk for food allergy sufferers.
 From holiday side dishes to mystery cookies served at holiday parties, the food may look delicious, but is it worth eating?
 Here are some tips for navigating holiday meals:

 If you celebrate Christmas, then no decorating is complete without the home’s centerpiece: the Christmas tree.
 If you and your loved ones can’t get enough of the real thing, you could be inviting allergens into your home and your life, says the ACAAI.

 Caroling, ice skating, making snowmen…there are so many wintry activities to do around the holidays.
-Your lungs prefer for air to be warm and humidified (the job of your nose!).
-Cold, dry winter air can make breathing harder for some asthma patients.
+Your lungs prefer for air to be warm and humidified (the job of your nose!) but cold, dry winter air can make breathing harder for some asthma patients.

-If you have exercise-induced bronchoconstriction, notes AAAAI, then outdoor wintertime activities could leave you symptomatic.
+If you have exercise-induced bronchoconstriction, then outdoor winter activities could leave you symptomatic.
 You may have shortness of breath, coughing, chest tightness and wheezing after about five minutes in the cold.
-If not, then the symptoms typically manifest within 20 minutes.
-You may even experience chest pain, which is serious and necessitates emergency medical care.
+If it takes longer for your symptoms to show up, you can still typically expect them to manifest within 20 minutes.
+If you experience chest pain, you’re likely having a severe reaction and need emergency medical care.

 Here’s how you can avoid pain and discomfort from exercise-induced bronchoconstriction this winter: